Dancing Machine (The Jackson 5 album): Track listing

 A longer version of the title track had previously been included on the group's 1973 album G.I.T.: Get It Together.

 Re-release

 In 2001, Motown Records remastered all Jackson 5 albums in a "Two Classic Albums/One CD" series (much like they did in the late 1980s).
 This album was paired with Moving Violation.
-The bonus tracks were the outtakes "Through Thick and Thin" and the Disc-o-Tech #3 Remix of "Forever Came Today".
+The bonus tracks included the outtake "Through Thick and Thin" from the Moving Violation and Forever, Michael recording sessions and the Disc-O-Tech #3 mix of "Forever Came Today".